wycks/WordPhing/README.md

 Git Commands

-- `"phing wp-git-init"`        Initialize a git repo using
+- `"phing wp-git-init"`        Initialize a git repo
 - `"phing wp-git-commit"`      Prompts for a commit msg - also takes commit options (-A for example)
 - `"phing wp-git-clone"`, `"phing wp-git-pull"`, `"phing wp-git-push"`, `"phing wp-git-branch"`